slinp/slinp/README.md

 Slinp is a RAD (Rapid Application Development) Web Framework for PHPCR, using Symfony.
 It shares similar ideas with the Apache Sling project.

-One of the goals of Slinp is to have *zero* configuration.
+One of the goals of Slinp is to have *zero* configuration by default.
+It will achieve this by expecting classes to be defined in specific locations and falling back as necessary if they do not exist.

 ## Routing